Young Women's Camp

 -

 Leave all electronics at home.
 Young Women will not be allowed to use cell phones during camp.
+(Exception is YCLs for planning and executing activities and classes.)
 Cabins remain unlocked during the day, so please leave your cell phones at home.
 Camp Long and the adult leaders are not responsible for lost or stolen items including cell phones.

 -